Schaefer's theorem for graphs: Endomorphisms

-\begin{proposition} Let $\Gamma$ be a reduct of $G$.
-Then at least one of the following holds. \begin{enumerate} \item[(a)] $\Gamma$ has a constant endomorphism, and $\Csp(\Gamma)$ is trivial. \item[(b)] $\Gamma$ is homomorphically equivalent to a countably infinite structure that is preserved by all permutations of its domain; in this case the complexity of $\Csp(\Gamma)$ has been classified in~\cite{ecsps}, and is either in P or NP-complete. \item[(c)] There is a primitive positive definition of $P^{(3)}$ or $T$ in $\Gamma$, and $\Csp(\Gamma)$ is NP-complete. \item[(d)] The relations $N$, $E$, and $\neq$ have primitive positive definitions in $\Gamma$. \end{enumerate} \end{proposition}

-To prove the proposition, we first cite a result about the reducts of the random graph due to Thomas~\cite{Thomas96} (also see~\cite{RandomMinOps} for a formulation of this result as it is used here).
+If we flip edges and non-edges of $G$, then the resulting graph is isomorphic to $G$: it is straightforward to verify the extension property.
+Let $-$ be such an isomorphism.

+For any finite subset $S$ of $V$, if we flip edges and non-edges between $S$ and $V \setminus S$ in $G$, then the resulting graph is isomorphic to $G$; again, this follows by verifying the extension property.
+Let $\sw_S$ be such an isomorphism for each non-empty finite $S$.
+Any two such functions generate one another~\cite{RandomReducts}.
+We also write $\sw$ for $\sw_{\{0\}}$, where $0 \in V$ is any fixed element of $V$.

+There are automorphisms $\alpha,\beta$ of $G$ such that $x\mapsto \alpha(-(x))$ and $x\mapsto \beta(\sw(x))$ are the inverse functions of the functions $-$ and $\sw$, respectively; this follows readily from the definitions.
+Hence, if $-$ or $\sw$ preserve a relation $R$ with a first-order definition in $G$, they automatically preserve also the complement of $R$, and thus are automorphisms of the structure $(V;R)$.

 The graph $G$ contains all countable graphs as induced subgraphs.
 In particular, it contains an infinite complete subgraph.
-It is clear that any two injective operations from $V \rightarrow V$ whose images induce infinite complete subgraphs in $G$ generate one another; let $e_E$ be one such operation.
+The homogeneity of $G$ implies that any two injective unary operations on $V$ whose images induce complete subgraphs in $G$ generate one another (see, e.g.,~\cite{RandomMinOps}); let $e_E$ be one such operation.
 Similarly, $G$ contains an infinite independent set.
-Let $e_N$ be an injective operation from $V \rightarrow V$ whose image induces an infinite independent set in $G$.
+Let $e_N$ be an injective unary operation on $V$ whose image induces an infinite independent set in $G$.

+\begin{proposition} Let $\Gamma$ be a reduct of $G$.
+Then at least one of the following holds. \begin{enumerate} \item[(a)] $\Gamma$ has a constant endomorphism, and $\Csp(\Gamma)$ is in P. \item[(b)] $\Gamma$ has $e_E$ or $e_N$ among its endomorphisms, and $\Gamma$ is homomorphically equivalent to a countably infinite structure that is preserved by all permutations of its domain.
+In this case the complexity of $\Csp(\Gamma)$ has been classified in~\cite{ecsps}, and is either in P or NP-complete. \item[(c)] The endomorphisms of $\Gamma$ are precisely the functions generated by $\{-\}$. \item[(d)] The endomorphisms of $\Gamma$ are precisely the functions generated by $\{\sw\}$. \item[(e)] The endomorphisms of $\Gamma$ are precisely the functions generated by $\{-,\sw\}$. \item[(f)] The endomorphisms of $\Gamma$ are precisely the functions generated by $\Aut(G)$, i.e., all endomorphisms of $\Gamma$ preserve $E$ and $N$. \end{enumerate} \end{proposition}

+Proposition~\ref{prop:endos} follows from two results about unary functions on $G$.
+The first result is from~\cite{Thomas96}; its reformulation from~\cite{RandomMinOps} reads as follows.

 \begin{theorem} Let $\Gamma$ be a reduct of $G$.
 Then one of the following cases applies. \begin{enumerate} \item $\Gamma$ has a constant endomorphism. \item $\Gamma$ has the endomorphism $e_E$. \item $\Gamma$ has the endomorphism $e_N$. \item The endomorphisms of $\Gamma$ are generated by $\Aut(\Gamma)$. \end{enumerate} \end{theorem}